michaelzherdev/money-transfer/README.md

 Implicit requirements:
 1. The code produced by you is expected to be of high quality.
 2. There are no detailed requirements, use common sense.

-Please put your work on github or bitbucket.

 ### How to run